James J. Jeffries

 James Jackson Jeffries (April 15, 1875 – March 3, 1953) was an American professional boxer and world heavyweight champion from 1899 until his initial retirement in 1905.

 He was known for his enormous strength and stamina.
 Jeffries fought out of a crouch with his left arm extended forward.
 He was able to absorb tremendous punishment while wearing his opponents down.
 It is believed this crouching crab technique was taught to him by his trainer, former welterweight and middleweight Champion Tommy Ryan.
 Although, Jeffries disputes this saying he developed his crouching style instinctively after taking a left hook to the liver by John Brink.

 Jeffries stood 6 ft 1.5 in tall and weighed 225 lb in his prime.
-He could run 100 yd in just over ten seconds, and could high jump over 6 ft.
+He could run 100 yd in just under eleven seconds, and could high jump almost 6 ft.
 A natural left-hander, he possessed one-punch knockout power in his left hook, and brawled his way to the top of the rankings.

 Writer Jack London coined the phrase "Great White Hope" to describe Jeffries in his attempt to win the heavyweight crown from African-American world champion Jack Johnson in 1910.
 Jeffries came out of retirement for the fight, urged on by London and many others who wished to see a white man once again reign as heavyweight champion.
 Jeffries was beaten by Johnson in what was the first prizefight to be billed as the "Fight of the Century".

 Early life

 Jeffries moved with his family from their Ohio farm to Los Angeles, California, at age seven.
-He worked for a while as a boilermaker before going into boxing.
+At the age of 15, Jeffries worked for a while as a boilermaker, later working in copper mines in Temecula, California, alongside grown men at only the age of 17.
+There, Jeffries had his first true fight, having occurred when he refused to submit to the traditional hazing for newcomers.
+Instead of running the gauntlet, he challenged the largest miner to a wrestling match that quickly escalated into a long, no-holds-barred fistfight.
+The fight reportedly lasted almost an hour until Jeffries won.
+He then went into boxing.
 In later life, "The Boilermaker" was one of his professional nicknames.